-The combination of the involvement of the ubcortical cerebral white matter MRI abnormalities that spare the deep white matter (WM) and the corpus callosum, in addition to the involvement of dentate nuclei and atrophy of the cerebellar vermis has been considered pathognomonic for L-2-HGA (Sass et al, 2008; Fourati et al, 2016).
+The combination of involvement of subcortical cerebral white matter MRI abnormalities that spare the deep white matter (WM) and the corpus callosum, in addition to the involvement of dentate nuclei and atrophy of the cerebellar vermis has been considered pathognomonic for L-2-HGA (Sass et al, 2008; Fourati et al, 2016).
 Currently, 86 mutations in L2HGDH gene have been described in 164 individuals, The majority of which are missense mutations that alter invariably conserved amino acids (Kranendijk et al, 2012; Sass et al, 2008).

-The researchers reported two siblings diagnosed with L-2-HGA and presenting with the classical phenotype and the characteristic leukoencephalopathy that was limited to subcortical white matter and dentate nucleus.
+We report two siblings diagnosed with L-2-HGA and presenting with the classical phenotype and the characteristic leukoencephalopathy that was limited to subcortical white matter and dentate nucleus.
 They were homozygous for the novel mutation chr14:50,750,731 c.560_561insATTG (p.C187XfsX1) in exon 5 of L2HGDH gene which is a duplication mutation of ATTG at codon 187 that results in frame shift and premature termination of protein translation at the amino acid residue 187.
-Family segregation studies of the L2HGDH gene and direct sequencing were performed on the DNA extracted from peripheral blood samples (Augoustides-savvopoulou et al, 2007; Sass et al, 2008) showed that both parents and two brothers were heterozygous for the same mutation and two sisters were homozygous for the wild type allele.
+Family segregation studies of the L2HGDH gene and direct sequencing was performed on the DNA extracted from peripheral blood samples (Augoustides-savvopoulou et al, 2007; Sass et al, 2008) showed that both parents and two brothers were heterozygous for the same mutation and two sisters were homozygous for the wild type allele.

-The researchers hypothesized a possible correlation between the genotype, phenotype and the extent of leukoencephalopathy in our patients, but the correlation between genotype and phenotype required more future studies.
+We hypothesize a possible correlation between the genotype, phenotype and the extent of leukoencephalopathy in our patients, but correlation between genotype and phenotype requires future studies.

-This study was approved by the ethics committee of Makassed Hospital and written informed consent was obtained from the parents granting permission for genetic analysis, brain MRI imaging and publication.
+This study was approved by the ethics committee of Makassed Hospital.
+Written informed consent was obtained from the parents granting permission for genetic analysis, brain MRI imaging and publication.